(+20) 102 800 2828 [email protected]

 • Exchange your money for the local currency (Egyptian Pounds) as the Egyptians prefer local cash.

-• Always keep Egyptian pounds in your pocket, 1, 5, and 10 pounds, as you will need them repeatedly.
+• Always keep Egyptian pounds, 1, 5, and 10, in your pocket, as you will need them repeatedly.

 • If you cannot exchange currency, it is preferable to use US Dollars as it is more acceptable than other currencies.